TOE10G-IP with CPU reference design

 3.3 Send data test

-4) Open connection following connection mode value.
+4) Open connection based on the connection mode setting.

-ii) Set send command to TOE10G-IP register (TOE_CMD_REG=0).
+ii) Set the Send command to the TOE10G-IP register (TOE_CMD_INTREG=0).

 3.4 Receive data test

-2) Set UserReg registers, i.e., reset flag to clear the initial value of test pattern (USER_RST_REG[0]=’1’) and data verification mode (USER_CMD_REG[1]=’0’ or ‘1’).
+i) Reset flag to clear the initial value of test pattern (USER_RST_INTREG[0]=1b)

 3.5 Full duplex test

-ii) Set send command to TOE10G-IP register (TOE_CMD_REG=0).
+ii) Set the Send command to the TOE10G-IP register (TOE_CMD_INTREG=0).

-6) Close connection following connection mode value.
+6) Close the connection following the connection mode.

-3.6 Function list in User application
+3.6 Function List in User Application

 Parameters